kartik-hegde/kartik-hegde-academic/content/publication/morph/index.md

 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types: ["1"]

+# Order that this section appears on the page.
+weight: 3

 # Publication name and optional abbreviated publication name.
 publication: In MICRO 18